fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Enforce Https

-When your domain update to `https`, and some resources on your blog only  only support http protocol, the browser will not load this resources.
+When your domain update to `https`, and some resources on your blog only support http protocol, the browser will not load this resources.

 If it happens, you can change the **theme config** as follow: